-The full versions of the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence, and Stalking and the Policy Against Title IX Sexual Harassment, including detailed definitions of the prohibited conduct, and information regarding the investigation/disciplinary process, interim measures, and other resources available to the College community, are available on the MyCCP website under College Policies and Procedures, Policy #358 and Policy #359 (myccp.online/ college-policies- and-procedures/policy-against-sexual-misconduct-relationship-violence-and-stalking).
+The full versions of the Policy Against Non-Title IX Sexual Misconduct, Relationship Violence, and Stalking and the Policy Against Title IX Sex-Based Discrimination and Sex-Based Harassment, including detailed definitions of the prohibited conduct, and information regarding the investigation/disciplinary process, interim measures, and other resources available to the College community, are available on the MyCCP website under College Policies and Procedures, Policy #358 and Policy #361.
 Hard copies are also available in the Office of Diversity and Equity, the Office of the Dean of Students, and the Department of Public Safety.
 Individuals who file a report under the Policy will be provided with a copy or a link to this policy on the College's website.